 Find Healthy Recipes

-First Lady Michelle Obama and Agriculture Secretary Tom Vilsack recently unveiled the federal government’s new food icon, MyPlate, to serve as a reminder to help consumers make healthier food choices.
-The new MyPlate icon emphasizes the fruit, vegetable, grains, protein and dairy food groups.
+In 2011 former First Lady Michelle Obama and former Agriculture Secretary Tom Vilsack unveiled the federal government’s food icon, MyPlate, a reminder to help consumers make healthier food choices.
+The MyPlate icon replaced the Food Guide Pyramid and emphasizes the fruit, vegetable, grains, protein, and dairy food groups.

 Tips from the 2010 Dietary Guidelines for Americans:

 – Make half your plate fruits and vegetables.

 – Make at least half your grains whole grains.

 – Switch to fat-free or low-fat (1%) milk.

 Foods to Reduce

 – Compare sodium in foods like soup, bread, and frozen meals ― and choose the foods with lower numbers.